SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 >
 > 4.1.2 Completion rate (primary education, lower secondary education, upper secondary education)

+These targets are interpreted to cover research about

+* Completion of primary and secondary education
+* Access to primary and secondary education that is free and equitable
+* Achieving minimal profiency in reading and mathematics

-This query consists of x phrases.
+This query consists of 3 phrases.

 ##### Phrase 1: